 As someone who has grown tomatoes in containers for years, I have learned a few tips for fertilizing them to ensure they grow strong and healthy.
 Here are some of my top tips:

-• Choose the right fertilizer: When it comes to fertilizing tomatoes in containers, choosing a fertilizer specifically formulated for container plants is important.
+- Choose the right fertilizer: When fertilizing tomatoes in containers, it’s important to choose a fertilizer specifically formulated for container plants.
 Look for a balanced fertilizer with equal nitrogen, phosphorus, and potassium.
-I recommend using a slow-release fertilizer like Dr. Earth Organic 5 Tomato Fertilizer that will provide nutrients to your plants over time.
+I recommend using a slow-release fertilizer like Dr. Earth Organic 5 Tomato Fertilizer, which will provide nutrients to your plants over time.

 Common Tomato Fertilization Problems and Solutions